DDMAL/UtilityClasses/README.md

 come with it in order to install it.

+### INSTALLING UtilityClasses

+The UtilityClasses software is available at http://jmir.sourceforge.net.
+It is delivered in a zipped file, from which UtilityClasses can be extracted using any of a variety of dearchiving utilities (e.g. ZipGenius).

+Two directories are contained in the zipped distribution file:

+- ThirdPartyJars: Contains the distributable third party software used by jSymbolic and its associated jMIR projects.
+- UtilityClasses: The UtilityClasses source code, presented in the form of a NettBeans project.

 ### UPDATES SINCE VERSION 1.0

 UtilityClasses 4.0
 - Various bug fixes
-- Various new functionality

-UtilityClasses 3.2
-- Addition of various methods (no changes to existing functionality)
+- Substantial new miscellaneous methods (no changes to existing functionality)
+- Updates to code documentation

 UtilityClasses 3.1:
 - mckay.utilities.webservices.ProxyServerAccessor.ProxyServerAccessor